CovacCrypto/covacpass-public/privacy.md

 In Short:  We collect personal information that you provide to us.

-We collect personal information that you voluntarily provide to us when you register on the App, express an interest in obtaining information about us or our products and Services, when you participate in activities on the App (such as by posting messages in our online forums or entering competitions, contests or giveaways) or otherwise when you contact us.
+We collect personal information that you voluntarily provide to us when you register on the App, express an interest in obtaining information about us or our products and Services, when you participate in activities on the App or otherwise when you contact us.

 The personal information that we collect depends on the context of your interactions with us and the App, the choices you make and the products and features you use.
 The personal information we collect may include the following:

 Personal Information Provided by You.
-We collect names; email addresses; usernames; and other similar information.
+We collect names; email addresses; usernames; profile picture; and other similar information.

 Social Media Login Data.
 We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter or other social media account.
 If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.